The Department of Neurological Surgery is currently conducting the following studies in Epilepsy:

 Funded By: Dana Foundation

 This project tested the hypothesis that a newer imaging technique, flumazenil positron emission tomography (flumazenil-PET), will impact decision-making processes in the evaluation of patients for the surgical treatment of intractable epilepsy.

 Electrocorticography of Speech Perception and Production

 Principal Investigator: Jeffrey Ojemann, MD and Erik Edwards, PhD

 Funded By: NIH National Research Service Award

-This project aims to improve cortical mapping in neurosurgical patients, with a focus on speech and language function.
+This project aimed to improve cortical mapping in neurosurgical patients, with a focus on speech and language function.
 Cortical mapping is necessary for surgical planning in epilepsy patients in order to avoid post-operative behavioral deficits that compromise the patient's quality of life.
 Currently, this is accomplished by electrical stimulation mapping (ESM), but this has a number of drawbacks.
 Epilepsy patients often have electrodes implanted on the cortical surface for purposes of seizure localization.
-Our goal is to use these for electrocorticography (ECoG) mapping that is passive and without additional risk to the patient.
+Our goal was to use these for electrocorticography (ECoG) mapping that is passive and without additional risk to the patient.